jim-steerforth/cli-linux/pages/08.kernel-patches/default.md

 Personal users of Ubuntu can subscribe three machines (laptop, server or cloud) free of charge.
 This service will apply critical kernel patches without rebooting.
 First, create an account on [UbutuOne](https://login.ubuntu.com/).
 Then go to [LivePatch](https://ubuntu.com/livepatch)  to get your token.

-The firt two lines copied from the LivePatch site install the patch.
+The first two lines copied from the LivePatch site install the patch.
 The next line shows the status of my system with the kernel automatially patched.

 <pre>